SMelanko/AvantizeGuide/coding-style/cpp/README.md

    }
    ```

-   3. The conditional should be put on a separate line.
+   3. The conditional should be put on a separate line:

    ``` cpp
    // Good.